 Planes, trains, cargo ships and autos are getting high-tech help in easing off the fuel pedal.

-It’s been 12 years since a Popular Science magazine cover asked the question we’d all been thinking: “Where’s my flying car?”
+Back in 2008, a Popular Science magazine cover asked the question we’d all been thinking: “Where’s my flying car?”
 Tesla CEO Elon Musk’s advice?
 Don’t hold your breath.

 While we can’t yet hover in style like the Jetsons, transportation has become cleaner and more efficient in the past decade.
 Worldwide, electric vehicles (EVs) are expected to make up more than half of passenger car sales by 2040, with even better prospects for electric buses, according to BloombergNEF.
 Amazon is one company making big strides, with its recent order of 100,000 electric delivery vans from startup Rivian.
 Aiding this trend is the rollout of wireless charging of EVs via induction coils embedded in the road, now used for buses in European cities.
 Mainstream adoption of EVs is just a matter of time, as innovation continues and more charging stations are built.